Ancient Egypt was one of the earliest, longest-lasting and most influential civilizations in world history

 Craftsmen seem to have had a higher status than farmers.
 Most of these probably worked for temples or the state.
 Scribes and officials were of high rank in ancient Egyptian society.
 Within this elite group were also priests, physicians and engineers; and from them were drawn the leading priests, ministers and courtiers.

-At the very top was the royla family, below which was a powerful class of hereditary landowners (nobles).
+At the very top was the royal family, below which was a powerful class of hereditary landowners (nobles).
 Slavery was known in ancient Egypt, but its extent is unclear.
 Most slaves seem to have been used as domestic servants in wealthy households rather than as agricultural workers.
 By law, slaves were able to buy and sell, like other people, or work their way to freedom.

 The first hieroglyphic writing that has come down to us dates from c.
 3000 BC.
 A hieroglyph can represent a word, a sound, or a silent determinative; and the same symbol can serve different purposes in different contexts.
-Egyptian hieroglyhic writing is composed of hundreds of symbols, which could be read in rows or columns, and in either direction (though in the majority of cases, written from right to left).
+Egyptian hieroglyphic writing is composed of hundreds of symbols, which could be read in rows or columns, and in either direction (though in the majority of cases, written from right to left).

 Hieroglyphics were, as far as we know, exclusively used on stone monuments and in tombs.
 In their daily work, scribes used another kind of writing, called hieratic.
 This uses a cursive script (that is, joined-up writing) which was far quicker and easier to use than hieroglyphics.
 Hieratic writing was always written from right to left, usually in horizontal rows.